 Those with anxiety are prone to worry, and one of the most consistent worries is the idea that they have a heart health problem.
 Because the heart is the key to life, those with anxiety often focus on the way their heart feels and convince themselves that they have a heart health issue whenever they start experiencing any symptoms that resemble what you might expect from heart disease.

 We're taught at a young age that chest pressure is the surest sign of a heart attack.
 That's why so many people end up at the doctor, having their heart checked for disease.
 But chest pressure is very often caused by anxiety, and unfortunately the more you worry about your heart health, the more likely you experience chest pressure that causes you to worry more.

 If you have severe anxiety, no doctor is going to be able to 100% convince you that you have a healthy heart.
 Take our free 7 minute anxiety test to analyze your anxiety severity and see your anxiety score.

 You will need to come to terms with the idea that you have anxiety, and not a heart problem.
 But you should also never leave your heart issues up to chance.
 Always visit a doctor and get clearance about your heart's health before moving forward, because even if the chest pressure is from anxiety, it's important to know how healthy your heart is.

 But once heart problems have been ruled out, you need to make sure that you understand that anxiety genuinely does cause chest pressure and even chest pain.
-Take my anxiety symptoms test to learn more about your anxiety.
+Take my free 7 minute anxiety symptoms test to learn more about your anxiety.

 The Feeling of Chest Pressure